Ricky Meinhold

-Ricky Meinhold (born March 8, 1986) is an American former baseball pitcher who is currently the pitching coach for the Missouri Tigers.
-Meinhold previously served for the St. Louis Cardinals of Major League Baseball (MLB), the New York Mets of Major League Baseball (MLB), and the Lotte Giants of the Korea Baseball Organization (KBO).
+Ricky Meinhold (born March 8, 1986) is an American former professional baseball pitcher who currently serves as the pitching coordinator for the Toronto Blue Jays of Major League Baseball (MLB).
+He has previously worked in MLB for the St. Louis Cardinals and New York Mets, in the KBO League for the Lotte Giants, in the Southeastern Conference for the Missouri Tigers, and in the Sun Belt Conference for the Appalachian State Mountaineers.

 Early life

 Meinhold was born in St. Louis, Missouri.
 He attended Westmont High School in Campbell, California, and Georgia College & State University in Milledgeville, Georgia.
 Meinhold attended West Valley College in Saratoga, California from 2004 to 2006 earning an Associate of Arts in Liberal Arts and Sciences, General Studies and Humanities.
-From 2006 to 2008, Meinhold attended Drury University in Springfield, Missouri earning an Bachelor of Arts in Kinesiology and Exercise Science.
-He graduated in 2008.
+From 2006 to 2008, Meinhold attended Drury University in Springfield, Missouri earning a Bachelor of Arts in Kinesiology and Exercise Science.
+He graduated in 2009.

 Playing career

-While attending Drury University he played for both the Drury Panthers baseball team and the basketball team.
+While attending Drury University he played for both the Drury Panthers baseball team from 2007 to 2008 and the basketball team for the 2008–09 season.

 Not being drafted coming out of college by a major league team, Meinhold was signed by the Gateway Grizzlies of the independent Frontier League on April 29, 2009, however, he would be released on May 17, 2009, having never played for the team.
 Meinhold began his playing career with the Windy City ThunderBolts after being signed on July 23, 2009.
 He posted a 4–3 record with a 3.35 ERA and 44 strikeouts in 11 games.
 His 2010 contract exercise was picked up by the Thunderbolts on December 3, 2009, and was signed to an extension on April 8, 2010.
 The 2010 season with the Thunderbolts proved poorly for Meinhold as he compiled an 0–2 record and a 5.56 ERA in 16 games.
 On July 15, 2010, Meinhold was traded to the Grizzlies, and the following day he was signed to a contract extension.
 His 2010 season with the Grizzlies was a poorer effort as he posted a 1–2 record with an 8.19 ERA.
 His contract option was picked up by the Grizzlies for the 2011 season but would be released on December 10, 2010, ending his playing career in the United States.

 Meinhold moved to Australia and played for the South Australian team for the 2010 Claxton Shield regular season.
+He was the losing pitcher in the January 9, 2010, game against the Perth Heat losing 3-11.

 Coaching career

 Coker College

 Following his playing career, Meinhold was hired as the pitching coach, recruiting coordinator, and assistant athletic director of administration at Coker College from July 2011 to December 2013, while he was earning his Master of Science in Sports Administration.
-He graduated in 2013.
+He graduated in 2014.